MooersLab/pymolshortcuts/README.md

 Some shortcuts save the many hours of work required to assemble a new script file while other shortcuts save only a few minutes but lower motivational barriers.
 You do not need to understand Python to be able run the script.

-A [paper](https://onlinelibrary.wiley.com/doi/10.1002/pro.3781) about this project was publisehd in January 2020 in Protien Science.
+A [paper](https://onlinelibrary.wiley.com/doi/10.1002/pro.3781) about this project was publisehd in January 2020 in *Protien Science*.
-Access to the PDF is open; you do not need a subscription to Protein Science to download it.
+Access to the PDF is open; you do not need a subscription to *Protein Science* to download it.

 To cite the software, use the following citation if you use bibtex.